Open Enrollment 2025: Everything You Need to Know

-At our company, we have observed HR professionals facing challenges during open enrollment season across the country.
-As a result, we have compiled some helpful tips for employers in 2024 to simplify this process.
+At APS, we have observed HR professionals facing challenges nationwide during open enrollment season.
+As a result, we have compiled some helpful tips for employers in 2025 to simplify this process.
 These tips will make the process smoother for HR teams and increase employee satisfaction and engagement with their benefits.

 What is Open Enrollment?